twilightscapes/pirate/README.md

 You can select any existing post or page to start editing or add a **New Post**.

-Have fun :)

 ## ⚙ Customizing Site details

 You can find all the website settings such website Site title, Website URL, Google anlaytics etc,.. in your Netlify CMS `Admin > Settings > General`

-## 🙏 Thank you
+## Thank you

-We really appreciate you choosing to build your resume and portfolio with PIRATE!
+We're glad you've decided to sail the high seas with PIRATE!

 [PirateSocial]: https://piratesocial.org
 [gatsby]: https://gatsbyjs.org